 The Chronicle weekly newspaper, based in Glens Falls, N.Y., was launched in 1980 by Mark Frost on a $1,700 investment.
-Though it took nine years to finally turn a profit, The Chronicle thrives today, more than a third of a century later, with a staff of 19 plus a Thursday delivery crew.
+Though it took nine years to finally turn a profit, The Chronicle thrives today, more than forty years later, with a dedicated staff and delivery crew.

 The Chronicle circulates in northern New York’s greater Glens Falls-Lake George region, encompassing Warren, Washington and northern Saratoga Counties.

-The Chronicle succeeds because it’s embraced by a broad, deep, devoted readership and advertising base, built on nearly 36 years of honest, respectful, consistent commitment to delivering the goods.
+The Chronicle succeeds because it’s embraced by a broad, deep, devoted readership and advertising base, built on over 40 years of honest, respectful, consistent commitment to delivering the goods.

 From its shoestring start to its ongoing success now, The Chronicle’s commitment has stayed the same — excellence in our products, progress for northern New York.

 “Reach for The Quality, Reach for The Chronicle.”